MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/database/database-point-in-time-restore.md

 ## Known issues

 ### Point-in-time restore breaks the chain of available restore points
 The restore database process always creates a new database based on a previous point-in-time snapshot.
-Because of this, the new database does not have any restore history of its own, but does begin to accrue new restore points going forward.
-Below is an illustration of the process:
+Because of this, the new database does not have any restore history, but does begin to accrue new restore points going forward.
+The following illustration shows this process.

 [![Example of a database before and after a point-in-time restore](./media/pitrestorebehaviour.png)](./media/pitrestorebehaviour.png)

 Going forward, the Lifecycle Services team will work to improve point-in-time restore by leveraging the restore history of deleted databases.
 This will allow continual restore back to the same point-in-time for scenarios such as destructive testing.
 This will be fixed in an upcoming release of LCS.

-### Restore is denied for environments running Platform Update 3 or earlier
+### Restore is denied for environments running Platform update 3 or earlier
-The restore database process cannot be completed if the environment is running Platform Update 3 or earlier.
-Please see the list of currently supported Platform Updates.
+The restore database process cannot be completed if the environment is running Platform update 3 or earlier.
+For more information, see the list of currently supported Platform Updates.